PTG-Kitware/angel_system/README.md

 5) `tmuxinator` command creates a new server session defined by the given config.

-As a rosetta stone, this example configuration is symmetric to the launch file version located at `ros/angel_debug/launch/online_debug_demo.py`.

 To stop the system after using the above command, we simply need to exit the tmux instance or kill the tmux session.
 This can be done by providing the tmux keyboard command `<Ctrl-B, D>`.